 Reactive Hypoglycemia Health Experiments

-One of the things that was suggested as a possible cause was drinking sugar-free soft drinks.
-I’d started drinking sugar-free soft drinks because I was tired of drinking water all the time and milkshakes had far too much sugar in them.
-I also started drinking these soft drinks around the time the intensity in my symptoms massively increased.
+One of the things that were suggested as a possible cause was drinking sugar-free soft drinks.
+I’d started drinking sugar-free soft drinks because I was tired of drinking water all the time, and milkshakes had far too much sugar in them.
+I also started drinking these soft drinks around the time the intensity of my symptoms massively increased.

-The reasoning for why sugar-free soft drinks could be the cause is because my body will think it’s getting sugar, triggering my sweet receptors, and thus release insulin.
+The reasoning for why sugar-free soft drinks could be the cause is because my body will think it’s getting sugar, triggering my sweet receptors, and thus releasing insulin.
 This would cause a hypo because the sugar my body thought was coming didn’t come, leaving my body with too much insulin.

 So I started to only drink sugar-free soft drinks if I was already eating carbs, so this would stop being a problem.
 This seemed to help, and thus reinforced the idea that my problems could all be down to my reactive hypoglycemia.

-I was also told by my endocrinologist, that I should cut out carbs.
+I was also told by my endocrinologist that I should cut out carbs.
 So I tried doing that, but then I just felt terrible all the time.
-After that failed to make me feel better I went back to eating carbs again.
-Which the nurse at my 5-hour glucose test also told me I should do (The 5-hour glucose test had to be stopped after 3 hours due to my blood sugar dropping too low and not stabilizing).
+After that failed to make me feel better, I went back to eating carbs again.
+The nurse at my 5-hour glucose test also told me I should do (The 5-hour glucose test had to be stopped after 3 hours due to my blood sugar dropping too low and not stabilizing).

 Furthermore, I had also noticed that when I felt really rough and spun out in the evenings, but had eaten chicken and chips from the takeaway, I would start to feel better.
-So this further galvanised me to adding carbs back into my diet.
-However, this was very hit and miss with making me feel better.
+So this further galvanised me to add carbs back into my diet.
+However, this was very hit-and-miss with making me feel better.

 PPPD Blue Light Health Experiments Part 1